Braggs, Oklahoma

 Braggs is a town in Muskogee County, Oklahoma, United States.
-The population was 259 as of the 2010 census, with a 14.0 percent decline from the figure of 301 recorded in 2000.
+The population was 270 as of the 2020 census.
 The town is best known as the site of Camp Gruber, a World War II military cantonment that was the home base of the 42nd Infantry Division (Rainbow Division) and the 88th Infantry Division (Blue Devil Division).

 History

 This town was named Patrick, Indian Territory, on May 2, 1886, for John J. Patrick, its first postmaster.
 On September 10, 1888, it was renamed for a prominent landowner, Solomon Bragg.
 Braggs remained a small farming town through the first part of the 20th century.
 During its early years, the community was regularly visited by outlaws such as the Cook Gang, Cherokee Bill and Henry Starr.